- About SRM

 MSIT-ESE Admission Overview

-Admission to the Masters Programs in Professional Software Engineering is highly-competitive.
+Admission to the Masters Program in Embedded Software Engineering is highly-competitive.
 The ability to perform graduate-level work, solid undergraduate background in computer science, electronics or related disciplines, software development maturity, and industry experience are several factors considered for admission.

 On Completion of this Program

-On successful completion of degree requirements and with sign-off/approval from our program, Carnegie Mellon’s Office of International Education would recommend Optional Practical Training (OPT) to the US Citizenship and Immigration Services (USCIS).
+On successful completion of the degree requirements Carnegie Mellon’s Office of International Education would recommend Optional Practical Training (OPT) to the US Citizenship and Immigration Services (USCIS).